 - 1. Access the restore method selection dialog in one of the following ways:

 - From Arcserve UDP:

 - a.
-Log in to Arcserve UDP.
+Log into Arcserve UDP.

 - b.
 Click the resources tab.

 - c.
 Select All Nodes in the left pane.

 - d.
 In the center pane, select the node and click Actions. - e.
-Click Restore from the Actions dropdown menu.
+Click Restore from the Actions drop-down list.